 Nearly all Oundle pupils go on to university, and the School provides extensive guidance and information about university applications in the UK, USA and worldwide.
 Some degree course subjects require specific subjects to be taken at school, so it is important for Fifth Form pupils to do relevant research and seek advice from the Careers department.
 UK applications are made in the Michaelmas Term of the Upper Sixth, either for entry immediately after school or for deferred entry after a gap year.

-The Careers Department is staffed by two full-time dedicated advisors and is open from 9.00am each weekday.
+The Careers Department is staffed by two full-time dedicated advisors, as well as members of the teaching staff, and is open from 9.30am each weekday.
 In addition to the formal programme, pupils can drop-in during break and lunchtimes, or make an appointment to discuss their higher education and careers options.
 There is a well-stocked Careers department library available for pupils to do further research.

 Mrs E Aubury